FabioCanavarro/custom-keyboard/Journaldump.md

 ## Brainstorming (July 2nd)

-Spend around 1 hour brainstorming (with my brother and my friend lmao) about the features that my keyboard will have:
+Spent around 1 hour brainstorming (with my brother and my friend lmao) about the features that my keyboard will have:

 1. A macro column on the left side